 IOS vs Android development.
 Many companies struggle to decide what platform they should use to develop their app.
-From a financial standpoint, the iOS platform consistently earns more revenue than Android but there is more to the story, and we need to dig deeper to understand the importance of each platform and how and when to develop apps for Android and iOS.
+From a financial standpoint, the iOS platform consistently earns more revenue than Android but there is more to the story, and we need to dig deeper to understand what is better iOS or Android.

 Demographics tells us a lot about Android and iOS users.
-This is where we need to begin our investigation.
+This is where we need to start the investigation.
 Android currently holds the largest global platform share.
 However, this market share comes mostly from developing countries and lower income areas.

 On the other hand, iOS users are typically younger, with a higher level of education, greater engagement and earn more money, so they spend more per app.

-Another factor one needs to consider when making the decision about the platform is on what platform are apps that make your money.
+Another factor one needs to consider when deciding on the platform is where the majority of your audience is.
 Android has a greater percentage of ad-supported apps while the iOS development platform relies predominantly on purchases.

 Even though iOS makes you pay for apps, they still earn more revenue with that model.
-In the first quarter of 2015 iOS made 70% more than Android app developers.
+In the first quarter of 2017 iOS made 70% more than Android app developers:

-How fast you can get your app to market is always a primary concern when building an app.
-In general, it can take 2-3 times longer for Android development than for iOS development.
+How fast you can get your app to the market is always a primary concern when building the app.
+In general, it can take 2-3 times longer for Android app development vs iOS app development.
 Why?
-It has to do with system release cycles and something known as Android fragmentation.
+It has to do with the system release cycles and something known as Android fragmentation.

-Android fragmentation simply put is that Android devices come in all shapes and sizes as well as with huge differences in performance levels and screen sizes.
-Another aspect of Android fragmentation is that there are lots of different versions of Android that are active at the same time.
-This means an app that will work across the whole range of Android devices can be very time-consuming and challenging for a developer.
+Simply put, Android fragmentation is about a huge number of devices within this operation system that come in all shapes and sizes as well as with huge differences in performance level and screen sizes.
+Another aspect of Android fragmentation is that there are lots of active versions at the same time.
+To build an app that is compatible to all of these devices is quite a challenging task.
 Thus, it's crucial to consider timeframes before you outsource app development.

-Because Android is locked down by carriers and OEM’s it makes their releases more difficult, and adoption of the latest OS versions is slower than with iOS.
-For example, today over 80% of all iOS users have adopted some version of iOS 8 which was released in September of 2014.
-Lollipop was released for Android in June 2014, and currently, less than 10% of all users have adopted Lollipop.
+Because Android is locked down by carriers and OEM’s, it makes their releases more difficult, and adoption of the latest OS versions is usually slower than with iOS.
+For example, today over 80% of all iOS users have adopted the latest version of iOS 10.
+Nougat for Android was released in August 2016, and currently, a little over 7% of all users have adopted it.

-For developers, there is a benefit to being able to focus on supporting the newest versions of an operating system you can reasonably expect to reach a broad audience.
-If only 10% of the users of an operating system have adopted it, then the developer has to support older devices, do more testing and expect increases in the development cycle time.
+For developers, there is a benefit to being able to focus on supporting the newest versions of an operating system.
+With that, you can reasonably expect to reach quite a broad audience.
+If only about 10% of the users have adopted it, then the developer has to support older devices, do more testing and this way increase the development cycle time.

-With iOS’s higher adoption rates developers can stop supporting older versions and devices sooner, reduce testing, build against newer API’s and reduce their development cycle times.
+With iOS higher adoption rates developers can stop supporting older versions and devices sooner, reduce testing, incorporate newer API’s and reduce their development cycle times.

 Numbers vs. Engagement

-When deliberating about which platform to develop an app for a developer has to take into consideration whether it is more important to have higher numbers of users or fewer users that engage more frequently.
-A part of making this determination depends on developers idea of how to monetize an app.
-Android has more users in general and broader content categories, but iOS has more engaged users.
+When deliberating about which platform to develop an app for, a developer has to take into consideration whether it is more important to have higher numbers of users or fewer users that engage more frequently.
+This part will hugely depend on how you'll decide to monetize an app.
+Android has a wider audience in general, whereas iOS has more engaged users.

-By now you may have guessed that in general it is more lucrative and easier to start developing apps for iOS because they earn more, you can get your app to market faster, and cost of mobile app development is lower.
-Another important reason for starting out using the iOS platform is that when you are developing a new app there is a significant learning curve to understand what is working and what is not.
-If you have to do that across two platforms or even for Android development platform alone, which is much more challenging because fragmentation, it makes app development prohibitive regarding both cost and time.
+By now you may have guessed that in general, it is more lucrative and easier to start developing apps for iOS because they earn more, you can get your app to market faster, and the cost of mobile app development is lower.
+Another important reason for starting out using the iOS platform is that when you are developing a new app, there is a significant learning curve to understand what is working and what's not.
+If you have to do that across two platforms or even for Android development platform alone, which is much more challenging because of the fragmentation, it potentially makes app development non-profitable.

-If your company is a start-up and your capital is limited, then iOS is the best place to begin because not only is it cheaper iOS also brings another benefit to businesses and that is influencers and PR.
-For more press on your app, the chances are far greater when you develop for iOS.
+If your company is a start-up and your capital is limited, then iOS is the best place to begin because not only is it cheaper iOS also brings influencers and PR with it.
+Chances are, you'll get much more clicks for your app built on iOS.

-When is it time to move to another platform?
-Growth is the primary reason for moving to a new platform.
-Once you have exhausted or hit a critical mass on one platform, then you can target the audience demographic of a second platform to increase your total number of users.
+When is the time to move onto another platform?
+Growth is the primary reason for moving to a new segment of the audience.
+Once you have exhausted or hit a critical mass on one platform, then you can start targeting the region of the second platform.
+That will most likely increase your total number of users.